 To uphold the integrity of the competition and the results, all competitors must abide by the strictest standards of honesty and professional conduct.
-Any violation of competition rules will result in severe consequences.
+Any violation of competition rules will result in disqualification.

 The client and the content of the case are not disclosed until the Live Case Presentation at case launch on Thursday.
 Any individual with prior knowledge of the case is ineligible to compete.
 Any team that acquires this information prior to the case presentation will be disqualified.

 All important announcements and information will be distributed via email and will be posted on the MBSC website homepage.
 All students are responsible for checking the email addresses that they provided on the Registration Form.
 Furthermore, questions submitted to the MBSC Planning Committee will be made publicly available on the MBSC website.
 Therefore, please check the website frequently for updates.

 Participants must email their presentations by the submission deadline.
 Teams submitting their presentation after the deadline may be disqualified.
 Presentations should be made using Microsoft PowerPoint or Google Slides.
 The case solution must also have an executive summary on a single A4 page summarizing the solution and key points in text format (maximum 2400 characters with spaces).